counter

 PVC

-PVC is a rigid and tough plastic mostly utilized in piping applications.
-It is easy to fabricate and effortlessly bonds with solvents and adhesives.
-PVC has outstanding joining capabilities, making it a prime choice for manufacturing valves and fittings.
+PVC has outstanding joining capabilities, making it a prime choice for manufacturing pipes, valves, and fittings.
 Since it is used extensively in piping applications (often in harsh environmental conditions), engineers have been able to enhance PVC’s chemical resistance abilities over the period.

 PVC is inexpensive and comes in many grades and colors, giving engineers the necessary freedom.
 Although PVC is malleable, it’s not easy to fabricate it in injection molding.